thbitzer/grid-based_movement/README.md

 ## Collision Detection

 The player object stops when the target grid position is already occupied by a solid object.
 To make this work, the object representing the obstacle needs to be flagged as "solid" in the object properties.

+To test this feature, a feature has been added to set additional walls onto free grid positions (left mouse button) and to remove those walls again (right mouse button).
+Walls at the edge of the screen must not be removed.